 Obtain Your T.I.E.

 This is kind of beyond the scope of this article and the process varies by region.
 In Galicia, I made a cita previa (appointment) a few days in advance online.
 The appointment page listed all the documentation you will need to bring.
 Some of the documentation includes a form for paying a fee… which you pay at any bank before the appointment.
-I paid it at a Santander, in cash (about 16 euros if I recall correctly).
+I paid it at a Santander, in cash (about 17 euros).

 For the appointment, I had to go to the police station, check in, then walk upstairs to the Extranjería (foreigner’s office) and wait.
 When the sole employee came out to the waiting room, I told her I was there and my appointment time.